 Students in the graduate program in Chemistry are generally offered a graduate teaching assistantship.
-The initial appointment requires full admission and a 3.0 GPA in undergraduate work and/or the latest graduate degree work attempted.
+The purpose of the GTA is to assist you in completing your independent research, leading to the MS thesis.
+The initial appointment requires full admission and a 3.00 GPA in undergraduate work and/or the latest graduate degree work attempted.
 The assistantship pays a small monthly stipend, along with tuition and most of the general access fee.
 In return, graduate teaching assistants are required to work 8 contact hours in the Chemistry Department.
 In general this will entail acting as a teaching assistant in chemistry or physical science laboratories.
 Most chemistry laboratories are 3 contact hours (CHEM 1030 is an exception), while physical science laboratories are 2 contact hours.
 Therefore most teaching assistants will be required to oversee two chemistry laboratory sections or three physical science laboratory sections per week.
 The remaining contact hours will be assigned depending upon the needs of the chemistry department and may entail working in the Chemistry Department office, the stockroom, additional chemistry laboratories, or other duties.